magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/opc-ua.md

 ### Subsection "Attribute updates"

-This subsection contains configuration for attribute updates request from ThingsBoard platform instance.
+This subsection contains configuration for attribute updates request from IoT Hub platform instance.

-ThingsBoard allows the provisioning of device attributes and fetches some of them from the device application.
+IoT Hub allows the provisioning of device attributes and fetches some of them from the device application.
 You can treat this as a remote configuration for devices, enabling them to request shared attributes from ThingsBoard.
 See [user guide](/docs/user-guide/attributes/) for more details.